DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 ## Prepare your environment for the ODM installation

 To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry.

-(If you prefer to install ODM from Azure Container Registry instead, you can a look at [this dedicated page](README_PPA.md).)

 ### Using the IBM Entitled registry with your IBMid (10 min)